unduuu/unduuu/README.md

 - 👋 Hi, I’m @unduuu
 - 👀 I’m interested in mobile app development, especially Androids.
-- 🌱 I’m currently starting to learn basics of Dart to use it on Flutter.
+- 🌱 I’m currently starting to learn basics of Dart language to use it on Flutter.
-- 💞️ I’m looking to collaborate on people, who can help me to understand and learn anything useful about Dart, Flutter, Mobile App development, Androids.
+- 💞️ I’m looking to collaborate with people, who can help me to understand and learn anything useful about Dart, Flutter, Mobile App development, Androids.
       I'm newbie here and ready to learn.
 - 📫 You can reach me on LinkedIn as @undineausekle.